suborbital/docs/website/docs/quickstart.md

 This will allow you to create extensions and use the extension editor locally while you work on integrating your application.
 Follow the instructions in the REPL to create your first extension.

 The Subo REPL includes a proxy that makes it easy to connect the hosted editor to your local SE2 installation.
 By default, it makes the editor accessible on [`local.suborbital.network:80`](http://local.suborbital.network:80/).
-The editor proxy port can be configured with the `subo se2 deploy core --local --proxy-port <some port>` option.
+The editor proxy port can be configured with the `subo se2 deploy --local --proxy-port <some port>` option.

 The `local.suborbital.network` subdomain points to `127.0.0.1`, i.e. `localhost`.
 You may need to substitute a different hostname or IP address depending on your particular network setup.